Jake Johnson (politician)

-Jake Hunter Johnson is a Republican member of the North Carolina House of Representatives who has represented the 113th district (including all of Polk and Transylvania counties as well as part of Henderson county) since 2019.
+Jake Hunter Johnson is a Republican member of the North Carolina House of Representatives who has represented the 113th district (including all or part of Polk, Henderson, McDowell, and Rutherford counties) since 2019.
 He was appointed to fill the unexpired term of Cody Henson in August 2019 and was re-elected to the seat in 2020.
 A real estate agent from Saluda, North Carolina, he previously served on the Polk County board of commissioners from 2016 to 2019.